Fusionism in North Carolina: 1896 election

 While the Republicans wrangled over their internal differences, Populist leaders waited to make any commitments.
 Butler and many of his colleagues, feeling assured by Populist successes in 1894, thought their party was growing nationally and could eventually supersede the Democratic Party.
 As such, Butler wanted focus the Populists' messaging around free silver and other monetary reforms to attract new support.
 He feared the Republicans wanted a compromise largely on their own terms which might allow for gold standard supporters to be on a combined ticket and thus ruin the Populists' biggest political issue.
 Advocating that the Populists nominate their own presidential candidate, he refused to consider Fusionism until "full and frank" discussions were held between Republican and Populist leaders.

 On April 16 and April 17, 1896, members of the Republican and Populist state executive committees met in Raleigh to negotiate a political agreement.
 The parties deadlocked over several key issues.
 Both wanted to nominate their own gubernatorial candidates.
 The Populists demanded that the Republicans nominate only free silver candidates, accommodate an independent presidential ticket, and refused to guarantee that they would support the reelection of Republican U.S. Senator Jeter Connelly Pritchard the following year.
 With the Republican Fusionists disheartened, the conference disbanded without any agreement.
 Russel continued to urge local Republican chapters to send Fusionist delegates to the upcoming state party convention, while the Populists evaluated their chances of gaining direct black electoral support.

 The North Carolina Republican convention opened in Raleigh on May 14.
 Since ten counties sent two separate delegations each, a credentials dispute ensued on who to admit into the convention.
 Russell's allies secured agreements from some delegates backing minor gubernatorial candidates and was able to secure a majority vote among the convention in favor of admitting mostly pro-Russel delegations from the contested counties.
 The gubernatorial nomination process was contentious but Russell prevailed over Dockery on the seventh ballot.

 Demise

 In 1900 the Democratic Party soundly defeated the Republicans and Populists in the statewide elections, leading to the dissolution of the Populist Party in the state and greatly weakening the Republican Party.

+Legacy

+The Fusionist coalition's victories in North Carolina in the 1890s, along with the brief ascendance of the Readjuster Party in Virginia in the late 1870s and early 1880s, marked the only instances in which Republican-supported groups successfully broke the dominance of the Democratic Party in the Solid South in the post-Reconstruction era.